derikb/chaos-in-cowtown/README.md

 - Dice: A lot of mostly d6s, and a few other polyhedral dice
 - Measuring device

+## Playstyle

+This is supposed to be a fun, narrative driven game.
+If you are going to be super concerned about exact measurements, aggressively trying to win at all costs, or min-maxing then this is probably not the game for you.

 ## Table of Contents (in progress)

 - [General Concepts](./general.md)